-Bastille Day is a French national holiday.
-It’s celebrated each year on July 14th with French food, music and entertainment at the Roundhouse in Vancouver.
+Bastille Day is a French national holiday on July 14th.
+It’s celebrated on or around that date in Vancouver with French food, music and entertainment.

 The event is presented by the Bastille Day Festival Society.
 The non-profit organization aims to promote French culture around Vancouver.